chadwhitacre/assertEquals/ANNOUNCEMENT.rst

 I'm not going to pretend that testosterone wasn't fun, or that sexist jokes are an absolute evil.
-But the truth is that I really do want to encourage women in tech, and a project like testosterone does not do that.
+But the truth is that I really do want to encourage women in tech (I have three young daughters), and a project like testosterone does not do that.
 I remember being surprised to see *a woman* at PyCon 2011.
 I don't have the data, but anecdotally I'm telling you there were LOTS more women at PyCon 2012.
 Let's do more of that!

 I've decided not to rename the project testrogen, however.
-I'm calling it assertEquals.
+Instead, I'm calling it assertEquals.
 I'm keeping the old pages around with a banner pointing to the new site, and if anyone is interested in an opinionated testing interface for Python, I encourage you to check it out:

     https://github.com/whit537/assertEquals

-Keep hacking, ladies!
+Keep hacking, ladies and gentlefolk!

 And Barbie, thank you for calling me out.